seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **SHYLOCK**
 Ay, his breast:
 So says the bond: doth it not, noble judge?
-‘Nearest his heart:’ those are the very words.
+'Nearest his heart:' those are the very words.

 **PORTIA**
 It is so.
 Are there balance here to weigh